DrVicki/studio/README.md

 # ResumeFlow AI

-This is an AI Assistant created in Firebase Studio, to promt the users for information to create a resume.
+This is an AI Assistant created in Firebase Studio, to prompt the users for information to create a resume.

 ***Try it out!***